-Starting from VIM 4.4.0 there is an option for configuring the raid controller write cache policy via setup\data.yaml.
+Starting from VIM 4.4.0 there is an option for configuring the raid controller write cache policy via setup_data.yaml.

-This can be achieved on day-0 deployment and day-n deployment on a per server basis option:1 - configure the settings on a global mode in setup\data that will be applied to all the servers in the pod option:2 - you can update these setting on a per server basis
+This can be achieved on day-0 deployment and day-n deployment on a per server basis option:1 - configure the settings on a global mode in setup_data that will be applied to all the servers in the pod option:2 - you can update these setting on a per server basis

-1. For Day-0 deployment, the user have 2 options
+1. For Day-0 deployment, the user has 2 options